IAS Exams (Civil Services) 2018

 Maximum attempts limit for general and OBC candidates is given in the table above

 Civil Services (Preliminary) exam is an objective-type test.
 It consists of two papers.
 Paper-I (General Studies) is all important as its score is counted for selecting candidates for the Civil Services (Mains) exam.
 Paper-II (General Aptitude) is of qualifying nature and it is enough to pass (score at least 33%) in it.
 So, Paper-I of all the candidates who pass in the Paper II by scoring at least 33% in it will be evaluated and the score in Paper-I alone will be used for selecting candidates for the Civil Services (Mains) exam.
 Scores of the Civil Services (Preliminary) exam will be used only for for selecting candidates for the Civil Services (Mains) exam and will not be added to the scores of the Civil Services (Mains) exam.

 |Paper||Time limit||Marks||Pass %|

 |1.
 General Studies||120 minutes||200 marks||NA|

 |2.
 General Aptitude||120 minutes||200 marks||33%|

-Minimum score in Paper I of candidates who successfully cleared the Preliminary exam by scoring atleast 33% in Paper II (For Preliminary Exam conducted in 2015)
+Minimum score in Paper I (General Studies) of candidates in each category who are successful in the Preliminary exam by scoring at least 33% in Paper II (General Aptitude)